 - Sell first, and rent (and buy later).
 A lot of people will sell their home and then end up in a position where they “have to buy”!
 This causes people to buy homes that may not be right for them.
 You should take your time when buying a house and ensure it is the right home for you.
 If you are rushed, or stressed about being homeless, you may accept shortcomings in a home or otherwise buy when something is not just right.
 Selling your home first, and then renting in a short term rental is a relatively inexpensive way to test out a neighbourhood, and give yourself the time to properly find the right house for you.
 Now you can buy a house with reduced stress and pressure.

 Buying and selling houses should be a positive experience.
 Buying and selling on the same day, however, can make your life very stressful.
 Avoid the stress!
-If you are going to be buying and selling, and would like to speak with the writer about how to best protect yourself from liability, and to complete the transactions on your behalf, please click here or call 613-563-6692 and speak to Noah.
+If you are going to be buying and selling, and would like to speak to a Real Estate Lawyer about how to best protect yourself from liability, and to complete the transactions on your behalf, contact Noah Potechin at Merovitz Potechin LLP.